ihassin/fruitymesh-mac-osx/readme.md

-# Intro
+# Introduction

-This repo sets up your mac for [NRF51/NRF52](https://github.com/NordicSemiconductor) and [FruityMesh](https://github.com/mwaylabs/fruitymesh) development.
+This repo sets up [NRF51/NRF52](https://github.com/NordicSemiconductor) and [FruityMesh](https://github.com/mwaylabs/fruitymesh) development for your Mac.

+Please see [this repo](https://github.com/ihassin/fruitymesh-ubuntu-vm) if you want to develop from within an Ubuntu VM.

 # General steps